 Will Cooper - PCC Representative

 I was originally elected as a Parent Governor in May 2014, and am now enjoying a second term as a PCC representative.
-With my eldest daughter now leaving the school after 7 very happy years, I am pleased that I am able to continue my association with St. Matthew's for at least 2 more years as both a parent and a governor.
+With my eldest of two daughters having now left the school after 7 very happy years, I am pleased that I am able to continue my association with St. Matthew's for at least 2 more years as both a parent and a governor.
 It is a real privilege to be part of such a close-knit community, and I hope that I can continue to support the school in realising all aspects of its development plan.
 As a Deputy Head teacher in a secondary school, I am pleased to be a member of the Curriculum Committee and am a strong supporter of the integrated curriculum model, which encourages the children to make connections between all their areas of study and to apply their understanding to unfamiliar situations.
 I am also the Safeguarding Governor for the school, a role for which I receive a range of statutory training and guidance.
 I am a very keen DIY enthusiast, tennis player and watcher of Formula 1 motor racing.

 Sally Aitken-Davies - PCC Representative